Get to know us!

 Fern

 The Fern is a sweet addition to the SBC family and is 100% standard Healer, 4 on the floor.
-She hails from the Lawn & Garden section of Craigslist and thus far enjoys all the day-to-day workings of shop life.
-She longs for a good belly rub or hug from all that enter.
-If you put your time in, she will nibble your ear.
+She hails from the Lawn & Garden section of Craigslist and enjoys all of the day-to-day workings of shop life.
+She often greets folks at the door, and asks for cuddles some of the time.
+Fern’s day job is taking care of 2 kids and their parents.

 Photo Archive